 Steps to File Divorce in Los Angeles County

 In order to file divorce in Los Angeles, you must first meet the residency requirements.
 What does this mean?
 First, either spouse must be a resident of California for at least six months before filing the petition.
-Secondly, one of the parties must have also lived a minimum of three months in Los Angeles County immediately before filling the petition.
+Secondly, one of the parties must have also lived a minimum of three months in Los Angeles County immediately before filing the petition.
 In this regard, either the Petitioner or the Respondent can meet the requirements to file divorce in Los Angeles County.

 Where to File Divorce in Los Angeles County

 Another aspect of filing divorce in Los Angeles County is to determine which division of the Los Angeles Superior Court is proper to hear your case.
 Twelve different court divisions handle family law cases.
-In this regard, Los Angeles County has a special court locator system which will help determine where your case belongs.
+In this regard, Los Angeles County has a unique court locator system which will help determine where your case belongs.